 8 March: International Women's Day

-You can use International Women's Day to showcase inspirational female pathologists, past and present, and to encourage young women to consider a career in pathology.
+The theme for International Women’s Day 2026 is ‘Give to Gain’.
+You can use International Women's Day to showcase pioneering women in pathology, past and present, and to encourage young women to consider a career in pathology.

 British Science Week focuses on engaging young people with grassroots events and activities.
 It is a great opportunity to highlight pathology and the science behind it.
 Don't forget to check out our resources for running activities with children and teens.

 Healthcare Science Week is dedicated to highlighting the numerous scientific specialities and professional groups that comprise the large NHS workforce.
 This is a fantastic opportunity for your organisation to promote and raise awareness of the many science careers, pathways and development opportunities available in the health sector.
-Check out our resources which provide support and ideas for anyone who wants to run an event about pathology.
-You can also order free promotional materials to use at your event.
+Check out our resources which provide support and ideas for anyone who wants to run an event about pathology, and our careers pages which have information on the routes into different pathology specialties.
+You can also order free careers booklets and promotional materials to use at your event.

 April